USMNT .PICKED WORST TIME TO PLAY WORST GAME;

 In what appeared to be incidental contact, the referee from

-My goodness … Malik Tillman!”
-Strong said, quickly raising
+My goodness … Malik Tillman!” said Fox play by play man

-his usually-measured delivery to an out-and-out shout befitting
+delivery to an out-and-out shout befitting homers everywhere.

-THOUGHT IT WAS WAS ONCE IN A LIFETIME … TURNS
+WAS WAS ONCE IN A LIFETIME … TURNS OUT IT WAS

 Yeah, but not for long.
 The tie lasted just about long enough for